systemslab/popper-paper/paper/paper.md

 bare-metal machines to execute multi-node experiments.
 Some cloud service providers such as Amazon allow users to deploy applications on bare-metal instances.

+## Continuous Integration

+Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository frequently with the purpose of catching errors as early as possible.
+The experiments associated to an article is not absent of this type of issues.
+If an experiment's findings can be codified in the form of a unit test, this can be verified on every change to the article's repository.

+**Tools and services**: Travis CI is an open-source, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.
+Alternatives to Travis CI are CircleCI, CodeShip.
+Other on-premises solutions exist such as Jenkins.

 ## Automated Performance Regression Testing